Jameson Adams: Biography

 On his return from the Antarctic in 1909, he entered the Civil Service, where a year later he was appointed head of the North-Eastern Division of the Employment Exchanges.
 Recalled to the Navy on the outbreak of the First World War, he became Flag Lieutenant to Admiral Hood commanding the Dover Patrol.
 Then, after a period of special work at the Ministry of Munitions, he was posted to Flanders to command a battery of naval siege guns.
-A bad wound in the head necessitated his return in 1917, and he was awarded the Distinguished Service Order and the Croix de Guerre for his services.
+A bad wound in the head necessitated his return in 1917, and he was appointed a Companion of the Distinguished Service Order and awarded the Croix de Guerre for his services.

 After the war, he returned to the Ministry of Labour as Controller for the North-Eastern Division, and such spare time as he had was largely devoted to helping boys' clubs.
 In 1928 was made Commander of the Order of the British Empire.
 He left the service in 1935 to become Secretary of King George's Jubilee Trust for youth.
 He remained in this post, apart from further distinguished service in the Second World War.
 During the Second World War he was sent to Gibraltar in May 1942 with the rank of Captain RN, as Chief of the Contraband Control Service, he left Gibraltar in 1944 with the rank of Commander RN.
 He continued with King George's Jubilee Trust for youth until his retirement in 1948, when he was knighted in the Royal Victorian Order.

 He lived above Pratt's and became the honorary appeals secretary for King Edward VII's Hospital for Officers, where he worked right up to his death in 1962.